wellecks/lm-evaluation-harness/README.md

 See `configs/config_math.json` for a non-trivial config file that enables a custom prompt and majority voting.

-## SPECIAL SETUP: Isabelle Proof Checker
+## Special Setup: Isabelle Proof Checker

 **A special setup is _required_ for tasks that use Isabelle proof checking:**